Code-Institute-Submissions/Project3-7/README.md

   - add requirments.txt
   - add Profile
   - git push -u heroku master
+  -
+- Set up in GitHub and give name

+The in Heroku under deploy tab you can connect to GitHub using the name you set uo in gitHUb

+The database is stored using MLAb

 # Credits
 All recipes come from the BBC web site